-Unless you have been hiding under a rock, the odds are that you have heard about the fascinating world of AI and the transformational impact it is going to have on our lives.
+Unless you have been hiding under a rock, the odds are that you have heard about the fascinating world of Artificial Intelligence and the transformational impact it is going to have on our lives.
 Certain parts of the euphoria remind us of the dot-com bubble from the ‘90s – when the technology hype hit its peak.
-There seems to be intense excitement at all levels, from CEOs and analysts to grassroots developers; all are expecting AI to not only dramatically change our lives but the world.
-Well, we really can’t blame them, given all the excitement created by the billions of dollars being invested in this domain.
-With all the stars perfectly aligned, perhaps it is best to “peel the onion” a little bit in hopes of gaining a better understanding of what AI really is, why now and why all the hype, and how can it dramatically change the Telecom Industry landscape, in particular.
+There seems to be intense excitement at all levels, from CEOs and analysts to grassroots developers; all are expecting Artificial Intelligence, or AI technology, to not only dramatically change our lives but the world.
+Well, we really can’t blame them, given all the excitement created by the billions of dollars being invested in the Artificial Intelligence domain.
+With all the stars perfectly aligned, perhaps it is best to “peel the onion” a little bit in hopes of gaining a better understanding of what AI really is, why now and why all the hype, and how AI technology and AI companies can dramatically change the Telecom Industry landscape, in particular.

 What is Artificial Intelligence and why the hype now?

 AI is essentially humans teaching machines how to learn and mimic their intellect.

 Quite like a toddler- who learns by experience, constantly absorbing information, decoding it and understanding patterns – we feed machines huge amounts of data that create their own algorithms and constantly tweak them to meet their objectives.
 Over time the program gets smarter and very human-like, i.e., less artificial and more intelligent.

 During the past few years, some factors have led to AI technology coming closer to unleashing its true potential – mainly, a ton of data becoming available along with faster GPUs for processing it.